 iPads cannot be centrally managed without an iOS MDM.
 The iPads purchased from authorized carriers, resellers or Apple itself can be added to the Apple School Manager that helps in configuring apps (via VPP) and other basic configurations on iPads, but managing them end-to-end for security is only MDM-driven.

 Using Windows 10 Tablets in Classroom: The Goods and the Bads

 When it comes to the global education market share, Google is clearly winning.
 But as Apple and Microsoft struggle to make their presence felt, it is Microsoft that takes over.
 Microsoft had around 22% of the educational market share in the U.S.A in the year 2018 against 18% of Apple.

 The reason that makes Windows 10 tablets a better choice over iPads is undoubtedly the cost.
 Windows 10 tablets are affordable, making them a great choice for school deployments.

 3. Ability to Plug in the Existing Infrastructure

 It is most likely that schools are currently making use of Windows laptops for education.
 This makes plugging in Windows 10 tablets to the existing infrastructure cost-effective.
 Microsoft offers teams for education to create a tight hardware-software infrastructure especially for schools which makes it a great option for education.

 Unlike iPads, Windows 10 tablets can be managed via a System Center or any other of the common network management tools.

 4. Docking Station to Attach to a Monitor

-Many OEM producing Windows 10 tablets also offer docking stations which can be attached to a wired network and monitor.
+Many OEM producing Windows 10 tablets also offer docking stations that can be attached to a wired network and monitor.
 When paired with a wireless mouse and keyboard, the tablet can be turned to offer a full-blown PC experience.